 Who are the key players in your security plan and how well do they work together?
 When you move to the cloud, you immediately hire a team of all-star defenders that stack up well against any attack.
 Here are five key strategies to look for as you consider the cloud.

 - Data Encryption: Uses mathematical algorithms to protect your data while it’s stored on the server and on the move.

 - Data Loss Prevention: Prevents sensitive data from leaking either inside or outside your business.
-DLP can be combined with Rights Management and Office 365 Message Encryption to give greater controls to your admins to protect sensitive data.
+DLP can be combined with Rights Management and Microsoft 365 Message Encryption to give greater controls to your admins to protect sensitive data.

-- Data Isolation: When data from many customers is stored at a shared physical location, which is the case for Office 365 users, that data is isolated to protect it from inappropriate use or loss while preventing customers from gaining access to one another’s data.
+- Data Isolation: When data from many customers is stored at a shared physical location, which is the case for Microsoft 365 users, that data is isolated to protect it from inappropriate use or loss while preventing customers from gaining access to one another’s data.

 - Access Control: The capability to set limits on data access depending on personnel, device and time of day.